Martinsville Sanitarium

-Martinsville Sanitarium is a historic mineral water sanitarium located at Martinsville, Morgan County, Indiana.
+Martinsville Sanitarium is a historic mineral water sanitarium located at Martinsville, Indiana.
 It was built in 1925–1926, and is a 2 1/2-story, "oriental brick" and limestone building with an eclectic combination of Tudor Revival, Colonial Revival, Renaissance Revival, and Bungalow/American Craftsman style design elements.
 The main section measures 160 feet by 55 feet and has two projecting wings.
 It is topped by a cross-gabled hipped roof and features a sun porch, half-timbered gables, and overhanging eaves.
 The building faces the Martinsville Vandalia Depot.

 It was listed on the National Register of Historic Places in 2005.